Review: Delta LA to Sydney in Economy with Kids

 Adults had the option of chicken or pasta.
 The chicken was served with mashed potatoes and green beans.
 Each adult meal tray included cheese and crackers, quinoa salad, and a brownie.

-I got the manicotti but it was far too salty so I ate the kids’ pasta instead.
-One kid at chips, fruit, and veggies while the other tried the pasta and ate the fruit.
+I got the manicotti, but it was far too salty, so I ate the kids’ pasta instead.
+One kid ate chips, fruit, and veggies while the other tried the pasta and ate the fruit.

 At 6:30 am LA time, about 7 hours into our flight to Sydney, a snack was served.
 The lights remained off during snack time.